ahusejn1/TeamApple_Big_Scale_Analytics/README.md

 It will be possible to type a sentence in a text field and predict the difficulty level of this sentence.
 The level of accuracy will also be displayed.

-To build our web application, we used Google services, namely App Engine.
-The Google documentation was necessary to educate us.

 Here is the link to our web application : https://unique-grid-305713.ew.r.appspot.com

 ### How to use them ?